s4iTen/PFA_Project/README.md

 ![website](https://github.com/s4iTen/PFA_Project/assets/113900578/2992b43f-accb-4d04-a178-f966cf4dbe51)

 ## Description:
-This project is an eCommerce application that allows users to customize their own Nike shoes using a 3D model.
+This project is an eCommerce application for nike shoes also it allows users to customize their own Nike shoes using a 3D model.
 It is built with React, Firebase, Stripe payment integration, and utilizes Sanity for product creation.

 ## technologies Used:
 React